 Artist Duo ‘Expanded Eye’ Explore Human Consciousness We’ve long been enamored by the tattoo artistry of Jade Tomlinson and Kev James of Expanded Eye who examine a collision of human conciousness, geometry and the natural world in their refreshingly original artworks.
 The duo has also begun producing three dimensional pieces in the form of sculptures and painted assemblages built from repurposed wood.
 The cut fragments serve as a canvas or become fully articulated parts of faces or limbs adorned with pieces of windows, doors and books, all found on the street.
 As with their tattoo work, Jade and Kev work side by side to develop new concepts in a process that begins with sketching and gradually moves into 3D.
 “The aesthetic however is an exciting process of unconscious evolution, as the pieces grow and take shape by immersing ourselves in our studio full of reclaimed wood and found objects,” they share with Colossal.
 “Using [the] same visual language and symbols to depict stories and concepts but with skin comes limitations, as opposed to working with wood and large scale, you have boundless artistic freedom.
 Different mediums allow for different explorations.”
-Courtesy Vertical Gallery Courtesy Vertical Gallery Courtesy Vertical Gallery Courtesy Vertical Gallery Courtesy Expanded Eye Courtesy adhocPAD Courtesy adhocPAD Courtesy adhocPAD Sharing is caring!
-2shares Subscribe to visualounge newsletter Please leave this field empty Check your inbox or spam folder now to confirm your subscription.
+Courtesy Vertical Gallery Courtesy Vertical Gallery Courtesy Vertical Gallery Courtesy Vertical Gallery Courtesy Expanded Eye Courtesy adhocPAD Courtesy adhocPAD Courtesy adhocPAD Subscribe to Visualounge newsletter ;) we do not spam, sent once in a while Please leave this field empty Check your inbox or spam folder now to confirm your subscription.